artefactual-labs/weblate-migration-scripts/README.md

     git config --global user.name "Bob Example"
     git config --global user.email "bob@example.com"

-3) Run the automatic setup script which to clone the necessary repos.
+3) Run the automatic setup script to clone the necessary repos.

 The Quick automatic setup will clone the AtoM, Weblate AtoM translations, and Weblate migration script repos into a subdirectory of the vagrant user's  home directory.
-The "translate" subdirectory is used for these examples.
+The quick start examples assume the "translate" subdirectory is being used.

 Run the automatic setup script from any directory: